 As a resident or property owner in NYC, you’ve likely noticed that everything is much more expensive than in other parts of the country, especially all the different taxes.
 So it’s essential to know about any potential tax benefits you might have access to.
 And one of them is the NYC Cooperative and Condominium Tax Abatement program.

 While it may seem a bit tricky to understand at first, a co-op tax abatement assessment in NYC is a pretty straightforward concept.
-The tax abatement assessment’s primary purpose is to allow co-ops and condominiums to create additional revenue for facility maintenance and improvements without directly charging the shareholders any extra money.
-This additional revenue comes from the city of New York directly in the form of a tax abatement.
+The tax abatement assessment’s primary purpose is to allow co-ops and condominiums to create additional revenue.
+They use the savings for facility maintenance and improvements without directly charging the shareholders extra money.
+This additional revenue comes from New York directly as tax abatement.

 The tax reduction off the NYC property tax goes to shareholders of the co-op or condominium once assessed the property value.
 New York City can then employ the tax abatement after determining the value and the property taxes are due.
 Authorities reduce the amount owed on property taxes depending on the assessed property value.

 Property owners benefit from the tax abatement (or tax exemption), which provides them with a tax benefit from New York.
 This tax benefit is known as the “NYC Cooperative and Condominium Tax Abatement,” It applies to the average assessed value of the residential units within the entire property.
 The higher the average value, the smaller the reduction in property taxes the owners or shareholders will need to pay on the development.

 These values are current as of 2021 and taken directly from the New York City Department of Finance.
 They’ve remained steady for years, so expect them to stay roughly the same for the foreseeable future.

 Now that you know what the tax abatement assessment is and how much of a benefit to expect, let’s dig a little deeper into how the process works in NYC.